Free GEO Audit for Shopify: Check Your AI Visibility in 5 Minutes

 On Shopify specifically, the data is even more striking.
 Since the launch of ChatGPT Shopping and the activation of Agentic Storefronts in early 2026, traffic from AI sources has increased 7x on connected Shopify stores.
 Orders initiated by AI agents have increased 11x over the same period (source: Shopify Editions, Winter 2026).

 Yet according to our internal analysis of over 2,000 audited Shopify stores, 89% of stores are not prepared for this transition.
-The most common issues: robots.txt blocking AI crawlers, incomplete schema.org, no llms.txt file, content that is too marketing-heavy and not factual enough.
+The most common issues: robots.txt blocking AI crawlers, incomplete schema.org, missing or weak agent discovery files, incomplete sitemap coverage, and content that is too marketing-heavy and not factual enough.

 The cost of inaction is measurable.
 A store with a [GEO Score](/en/glossary#geo-score) below 40 has a near-zero probability of being recommended by ChatGPT Shopping.
 Every month without GEO optimization is revenue going to better-prepared competitors.